Thieves use different methods to steal cars - from traditional breaking and entering to keyless theft.

 As a secondary measure, keep your keys in a secure place, such as a locked drawer.

-Worryingly, turbo decoders can be purchased online because locksmiths legitimately use these to gain entry to cars.
+Turbo decoders can be bought online because locksmiths legitimately use these to gain entry to cars.

 Securing against turbo decoder theft

-A cloning device is used to copy the unique coding on a key, then reproduced on a blank key, which can be bought online.
+They copy the unique code from the stolen key onto a blank key, which can be bought online.

-The real key is then returned to the owner and the car stolen later.
+The real key is then returned to the owner and the car is usually stolen later using the cloned car key.

 Securing against transponder key cloning